deltaryz/sunbot/README.md

 Sunbot is intended to be used with one instance per Discord server/guild.
 You CAN connect it to separate servers, however the databases will be merged (if you choose to use one).

 Sunbot is entirely stateless, however it depends on several environment variables to be set.
-The `docker-env.txt` file should contain up-to-date listing in case this readme is neglected (it's possible).
+The `.env.sample` file should contain up-to-date listing in case this readme is neglected (it's possible).

 `*` - required